A peer-reviewed research website that explores why employees often resist new systems and how organizations can successfully guide digital change.

 Organizations need “active listening, conflict mediation, and continuing education processes.”

-Real-world applications of this research are evident in public-sector digital procurement systems, robotic process automation (RPA) initiatives, and broader digital transformation projects.
-In each case, even well-designed systems can face significant user resistance if the human element is ignored (Cavalcante et al., 2025; Lee et al., 2025; Huang et al., 2023).
+Real-world examples from public-sector digital procurement systems, robotic process automation projects, and broader digital transformations show that even well-designed systems can meet strong resistance when the human side is ignored (Cavalcante et al., 2025; Lee et al., 2025; Huang et al., 2023).

 "Even when an information system is evaluated as intuitive and interactive, it may still face user resistance."